Divi Review: Is It Still the Best Multipurpose WordPress Theme Available in 2023?

-When it comes to using the main builder interface, I have to say it’s rather intuitive and doesn’t leave many questions unanswered.
-You can basically hover your mouse cursor over any element, and the available options will appear automatically.
+When it comes to using the main builder interface, it’s rather intuitive and doesn’t leave many questions unanswered.
+You can basically hover your mouse cursor over any element and the available options will appear automatically.

 Apart from that, you can click on pretty much any piece of text you see on the page and edit it directly.
 You get to use all of the standard text-processing tools you’d expect (bold, italic, quotes, font size and type adjustments, and so on).

 As for the individual rows and sections, you can realign them freely just by grabbing one of them and dragging it into place.